 What else has Fort Knox held, besides gold and historic artifacts?
 How about a hoard of drugs?
 Morphine sulfate, to be exact.

 During the Cold War, the U.S. military wanted to be certain that it had a healthy supply of pain meds in case foreign opium sources ever got cut off.
-So, in 1955, Fort Knox opened its vault to tons of opium.
+So, in 1955, Fort Knox opened its doors to tons of opium.

 The government spent millions refining the stuff into morphine in 1993.
 It's still stored at Fort Knox, alongside the gold.